Page last updated: 01 July 2026

 We'll send you a feedback letter within four weeks.
 This will outline the seriousness of our findings, any required actions and the timelines for any further actions.

-We may require no further action but give feedback for improvement or we may request additional information or follow up visits.
+We may require no further action but will give feedback for improvement or we may request additional information or follow-up visits.
 If we do identify any issues, you must rectify them within the stipulated timeframe and you must provide evidence that they have been rectified.
 If there looks to be material conduct issues, we may consider these through a more formal investigation.

 What happens if we're not compliant?